f7cjo/limmy-show-subs/README.md

 # limmy-show-subs
-fanmade subs for Limmy's Show in .ass format, video not included
+Fanmade subs for Limmy's Show in .ass format, video not included